NicholasLanders/Rename-Microsoft-Office-Extensions/README.md

 # Rename_Microsoft_Office_Extensions
-Google app script to rename office documents from Microsoft version to Google version.
+This code is to be used in google app scripts (script.google.com).
+This is used to rename all my microsoft files to the google equivalent (i.e: docx to gdoc).